Dark Mode Design

 Real-World Examples of Dark Mode Design

-- It uses a dark blue-grey background (#15202B) instead of pure black, reducing eye strain while maintaining readability.
+- It uses a dark blue-grey background (#15202B) rather than pure black — this reduces eye strain while keeping the interface readable.

 YouTube

-- The red accent colour for buttons and icons remains consistent with YouTube’s branding.
+- Red accent colour for actions and branding remains consistent with the light version.

 Slack